 Campers enjoy a week packed with theatre activities that include production rehearsals, daily workshops, acting classes, theatre games, and improvisation exercises.
 Every camper receives coaching.
 The aim is to help everyone reach his or her theatrical goals.
 Campers are in a production that rehearses each day and is performed at the end of the week.
-This year's theme is Fairy Tales.
+This year's theme is Fantasy and Sci - Fi.

 Start the day with an hour of learning how to think on your feet.
 This is acting in the moment and provides a great warm-up for the rest of the day's activities.